Heaveness/GTFriendlyO/README.md

 * Most tool gear & items have received some tweaks.
 Overall increase in carrying capacity for items and sentry ammo.
 * This section will mainly showcase sentries.
-> Note: A few received major reworks, but require additional mods which will be available with my mod-pack.
+> Note: A few received major reworks, but require additional mods which will be available at a later date.

 | SENTRIES      | RANGE 	| QUIRKS		  									| STRENGTHS 	 									| WEAKNESSES										|
 |---------------|-----------|---------------------------------------------------|:-------------------------------------------------:|:-------------------------------------------------:|